OBOAcademy/obook/docs/tutorial/managing-ontology-project.md

 ## Roles in OBO Ontology project management activities

-1. *Ontology Curators*: manage the content of ontologies and interact with users
+1. *Ontology Editor* (OE): manage the content of ontologies and interact with users
-1. *Principal Ontology Curators*: coordinate the curation activities and have _always_ fixed hours assigned to the project.
+1. *Principal Ontology Editor* (POE): coordinate the curation activities and have _always_ fixed hours assigned to the project.
-1. *Ontology Pipeline Developers*: Manage the technical workflows around ontologies, such as release workflows, continuous integration and QC, and setting up data pipelines.
+1. *Ontology Pipeline Developer* (OPD): Manage the technical workflows around ontologies, such as release workflows, continuous integration and QC, and setting up data pipelines.
 Also helps with bulk editing activities.
-1. *Principal Investigators*: Manage the projects that fund ontology curation activities.
+1. *Principal Investigators* (PI): Manage the projects that fund ontology curation activities.

 For an effective management of an ontology, the following criteria are recommended: